Amin Nouri

+Career

 On 16 July 2011 he was traded to Start from Vålerenga.

+In February 2024 Nouri signed for newly promoted Eliteserien team KFUM Oslo on a one season long contract.

+International career

 Nouri has represented Norway internationally at various youth levels.
 He hasn't played for Norway at senior level and remains eligible to play for the country of his parents, Morocco.